MaterializeInc/materialize/.github/pull_request_template.md

 ### Checklist

-- [ ] This PR has adequate test coverage / QA involvement has been duly considered.
+- [ ] This PR has adequate test coverage / QA involvement has been duly considered. ([trigger-ci for additional test/nightly runs](https://trigger-ci.dev.materialize.com/))
 - [ ] This PR has an associated up-to-date [design doc](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/README.md), is a design doc ([template](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/design/00000000_template.md)), or is sufficiently small to not require a design.
   <!-- Reference the design in the description. -->
 - [ ] If this PR evolves [an existing `$T ⇔ Proto$T` mapping](https://github.com/MaterializeInc/materialize/blob/main/doc/developer/command-and-response-binary-encoding.md) (possibly in a backwards-incompatible way), then it is tagged with a `T-proto` label.